denten-books/plain-text/1-metaphor.md

 interest is immediately visible [@shneiderman_future_1982, 251;
 @hutchins_direct_1986, 91].

-The primary goal of direct manipulation was therefore to achieve the correspondence between "representation" and the "object of interest."
+The primary goal of direct manipulation was therefore to achieve correspondence between "representation" and the "object of interest."
 Shneiderman looked to Leibniz for guidance.
-He wrote: Leibniz developed a system of symbolic notation, at the root of his calculus, to "express the exact nature of a thing briefly and, as it were, picture it."
+Leibniz developed a system of symbolic notation, at the root of his calculus, to express, in his words, "the exact nature of a thing briefly and, as it were, picture it."
 For Leibniz, the symbol, an accurate and portable picture of an idea, could subsequently reduce the mental effort required for abstract thought, leading to a "great advantage for discovery" [@leibniz_briefwechsel_1899, 375; @shneiderman_direct_1983, 57].

-Symbolic notation made it possible for mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not otherwise fit on the page or in the mind [@cajori_history_1923;
+Symbolic notation made it possible for mathematicians to represent infinitely small and infinitely large numbers in print---ideas that would not otherwise fit on the page or in the mind [@cajori_history_1923; @thurston_leibnizs_1973;
-@thurston_leibnizs_1973; @grabiner_is_1974].
+@grabiner_is_1974].
 For Shneiderman and others, a computer game like Pong similarly enabled the direct manipulation of complex abstractions, making it possible for a player to control a virtual table-tennis paddle by rotating a physical knob on a gaming console.
 The movement of the physical knob corresponded "directly" to the movement of the paddle---clockwise for up and counter-clockwise for down---thus achieving the correspondence between "operation" and the "impact on the object of interest" [@shneiderman_direct_1983, 60].
 Without such a "direct" linkage, the physics of the game simulation would be too complex for players to handle effectively, were they asked to play by writing formulas in code, for example, or to direct the paddle through dialog, in conversation.

 Direct manipulators argued that the arbitrary nature of the sign to its signifier hindered the conversational model of human-computer interaction.
-In this way, when using *EMACS*, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or to "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it [@shneiderman_direct_1983, 65].
+When using *EMACS*, for example, a text editor commonly found on UNIX systems of the time, one would enter the command `k` in combination with other keys to delete or "kill" a file, while on other systems, Shneiderman complained, `k` stood for "keep a file," the opposite from killing it [@shneiderman_direct_1983, 65].
 In the conversational model, the command stands in a contingent relationship to the intended effect, whereas in the direct manipulation model the knob and the movement of the paddle relate